jo/sync-tank/chesterfield-migration/index.md

 ### Version Two: Progress Tracking and Grouping

 Because a simple `isDone` flag is not very expressive, we decide to replace it with a `status` property that can have one of many states.
-Now todo items can be `active`, `blocked`, `halted`, `done`, etc. As a second feature, we add some grouping information to each todo item.
-This way, users can sort their todos into groups.
+Now todo items can be `active`, `blocked`, `halted`, `done`, etc. As a second feature, we add the ability to group todo items.
+This is achieved by storing some group information on each item.
 To account for these changes, we have to update the schema definition of todo item documents.
 The required `isDone` property is replaced with a required `status`, and we embed a `group` document into every todo item.
 Let's take a look at the manifest for the updated schema.

 ```json
 {